PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 20:30:37
+Last updated: 2024-04-07 20:31:10
-Random Quote: The title was but a courtesy due him as a council member; Varys was lord of nothing but the spiderweb, the master of none but his whispers.  -  Catelyn Stark
+Random Quote: Grey Wind ate two of his fingers, and he laughed about it.  -  Robb Stark on Greatjon Umber